 Smart meters are an invaluable asset in the emerging sector of green buildings.
 Energy utilities should continue to expand the deployment and implementation of smart meters to market capacity in the United States.
 Market capacity for smart meter deployment is defined here as replacing all old energy meters with smart meters throughout the United States.

 A smart meter records the electrical energy used by a building and transmits that data digitally; in real-time, for monitoring and billing.
 Smart meters allow for two-way communication between the customer’s energy meter and the utility (also for the energy customer, in many cases).
 This allows utilities to read meters remotely, and for the utility to take limited operational control of the meter remotely when necessary to optimize energy use.
 Smart meters can also track energy consumption and provide data on the energy supply/ demand at the time of use.

-Smart meters increase the energy efficiency of the electricity produced by utilities and consumed by energy customers (how smart meters increase energy efficiency for utilities and consumers is further detailed in the “Benefits of Smart Meters” section below).
-They can reduce customers' energy bills, and reduce electrical energy demand with energy utilities produce for municipal grids (as seen in the examples in the “Case Studies” section below).
+Smart meters increase the energy efficiency of the process of producing electricity by utilities and the energy efficiency practices for electricity consumed by energy customers.
+(Note: how smart meters increase energy efficiency for utilities and consumers is further detailed in the “Benefits of Smart Meters” section below).
+Data and analytics from smart meters can be used to help reduce customers' energy bills.
+Smart meter data and analytics can be used to help reduce the electrical energy demand that energy utilities must produce for municipal grids (as seen in the examples in the “Case Studies” section below).

 Smart Meters Benefit the Environment